-Beginning the summer of 2020 and over the next academic year (2020-2021), South Plains College willexempt dual credit students who cannot produce TSI, ACT, SAT or STAAR scores, from their college-readiness requirements for the next academic year, based on TAC 4.54(b).
+Beginning the summer of 2020 and continuing through the 2021-2022 academic year, South Plains College willexempt dual credit students who cannot produce TSI, ACT, SAT or STAAR scores, from their college-readiness requirements for the next academic year, based on TAC 4.54(b).

 High School students who want to use this exemption, must provide documentation (an unofficial transcript) to the Dual Credit Office that confirms a current cumulative high school GPA of 80 or above.
 For students who are incoming 9th graders, similar documentation must be provided to confirm that a student completed 8th grade with a final GPA of 80 or above.

 Additionally, the following must be met to enroll in dual credit Math or English coursework -

 For dual credit Math courses - a student must have an overall high school GPA of 80 or above, have successfully completed Algebra II at the high school level with a "C" or better, and have the approval of a high school counselor.

 For dual credit English courses - a student must have an overall high school GPA of 80 or above, have successfully completed English II at the high school level with a "C" or better, and have the approval of a high school counselor.